 The importance of maintaining good dental health has become blazingly apparent in recent years.
 With doctors the world over recognizing the connection between healthy teeth and a healthy body (2).
-With this in mind a good dental plan can make all the difference in the overall health of an older individual.
-It makes it possible for them to get the regular checks that help prevent small problems from becoming big ones.
+With this in mind, a good dental plan can make all the difference in the health of an older individual.
+It makes it possible for them to get regular checks that help prevent small problems from becoming big ones.
 It also enables them to deal with things like lost fillings in a timely fashion.
-The upshot is that, in many ways, dental insurance is in fact health insurance for seniors.
+The upshot is that, in many ways, dental insurance is, in fact, health insurance for seniors.

 How We Ranked

-We wanted to know exactly (or as close to exactly as possible) what a particular plan covers and what it doesn’t.
-And of the ones that are covered which ones are completely covered and which ones are only covered in part.
-In the case of partial coverage we wanted to know what percentage of the cost of the procedure was covered.
+We want to know exactly (or as close to exactly as possible) what a particular plan covers and what it doesn’t.
+And, of the things that are covered, which ones are completely covered, and which are only covered in part.
+In the case of partial coverage, we wanted to know how much of the procedure was covered.

 Dental plans for seniors may help prevent oral cancer.
 Tobacco use of any kind greatly increases a person’s risk of developing oral cancer (6).
 But it’s not the only potential risk factor.
 Studies have found that in some populations poor oral hygiene is the only identifiable cause of oral cancer (7).
-But whether it is the lone cause or one of several potential causes the fact is that poor oral health has been shown to contribute to oral cancer.
+But whether it is the lone cause or one of several potential causes, the fact is that poor oral health contributes to oral cancer.